axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-delegation.rst

 your delegate list.

-Portal will call subprocesses with the details above and then combine all ``roles`` and ``users`` from the results into a list of roles and users the task can be delegate to.
+Portal will call subprocesses with the details above and then combine all ``roles`` and ``users`` from the results into a list of roles and users the task can be delegated to.
 To skip the result of one callable subprocess, please set the result variable ``status`` to ``"SKIP"``.

 .. tip::
-    Portal provided the standard ``users`` list as a parameter for the callable together with their roles.
+    Portal provides the standard ``users`` list together with their roles as a parameter for the callable.
-    Please filter the ``users`` list instead of create a new user list.
-It will help you increase the performance.
+    Please filter the ``users`` list instead of creating a new user list as this is more performant.

     In case you want to filter specific users by some roles, please use the method ``getRoles()`` of each user.